liferay/liferay-docs/userGuide/en/chapters/10-using-workflow.markdown

 ## Enabling workflow [](id=installati-3)

-Liferay's Kaleo workflow engine ships with CE versions of Liferay.
-If you have EE or if you uninstalled it, the plugin can be installed through the Liferay marketplace.
-The name is `kaleo-web` and you'll find it in the list of web plugins.
-Installing the plugin adds a number of new options to the control
+Liferay's Kaleo workflow engine can be installed for both CE and EE versions of Liferay.
+The web plugin's name is `kaleo-web` and is bundled in the *Kaleo Forms EE* and *Kaleo Workflow CE* apps on Liferay marketplace.
+Installing the plugin adds a number of new options to the control panel:
-panel:

 -   My Workflow Tasks